 We sometimes justify this by saying that an apology will lessen the child's respect for us.
 But just the opposite is true.
 Don't you have more respect for others when they own up to their mistakes and try to make things better?
 Apologizing for your own off-track behavior doesn't mean that you don't correct your child when necessary.
 Don't worry, kids still know who's boss.

 The sad truth is that most of us feel uncomfortable apologizing, especially to our children.
 We think we're always supposed to be "right" with our kids.
 We worry that our child will use our admission against us.
-And apologizing often brings up feelings of shame if we were forced to apologize as children.
+And apologizing often brings up feelings of shame, especially if we were forced to apologize as children.